i18next/react-i18next-gitbook/components/i18nextprovider.md

 For the i18n instance have a look at the [i18n page](/components/i18next-instance.md).

-### The translate hoc can use some props it gets passed:
+### The i18nextProvider can use some props it gets passed:

 options | default | description
 --------|---------|-------------